On the enumeration of Tarski fixed points: Preliminaries

+\subparagraph*{Enumeration algorithms.} Procedures for listing all solutions to a problem are known as enumeration algorithms.
+Since the number of solutions can be several magnitudes larger than the input size, the runtime of an enumeration algorithm is usually measured in reference to both input and produced output.
+Johnson et al.~\citep{jyp-gamis-88} suggested to measure an algorithm's \emph{delay}, the time spent between two listed solutions, and proposed that an algorithm runs with \emph{polynomial delay} if the delay is polynomial in the input size.
+We write $t(f)$ to denote the time required for evaluating $f$.

-\subparagraph*{Lattices.} A \emph{partial order} is an antisymmetric quasiorder.
+\subparagraph*{Orders and lattices.} A \emph{quasiorder} is a reflexive and transitive binary relation, and a \emph{partial order} is an antisymmetric quasiorder.
 A \emph{lattice} $(L, \preceq)$ is a set $L$ with a partial order ${\preceq} \subseteq L \times L$ which is closed under two binary operations, the \emph{meet} $x \operatorname{\sqcap} y$ and the \emph{join} $x \operatorname{\sqcup} y$, that yield the unique greatest lower bound and least upper bound of $x, y \in L$.
+For example, the set of binary relations on base set $[k] =\{1,\dots,k\}$ for $k \in \mathbb{N}$ together with the refinement ordering $\subseteq$ on sets forms a lattice with set union and intersection as join and meet.

-All considered lattices are finite, and we write $\bot$ and $\top$ for the minimum and maximum lattice elements.
+All considered lattices are finite, and we respectively write $\bot$ and $\top$ for the minimum and maximum lattice elements.
 The amount of space required to represent a lattice element is denoted by $\operatorname{size}(L)$.

 A \emph{chain} is a subset $C \subseteq L$ such that $x \preceq y$ or $y \preceq x$ for all $x, y \in C$ and has \emph{length} $|C|-1$.
 An \emph{antichain} is a subset $A \subseteq L$ such that any elements $x, y \in A$ with $x \neq y$ are incomparable.
 The \emph{height} $h(L, \preceq)$ of the lattice is the maximum length of any contained chain, while the \emph{width} $w(L, \preceq)$ is the maximum size $|A|$ of any contained antichain $A$.